Roxas, Oriental Mindoro: Communication

-Cellular phone signal from Globe and Smart is relatively strong in the town proper but not in some parts of the municipality.
-Terrestrial and cable television services are also available through CATSI, Dream Satellite TV, Cignal Digital TV, Tamaraw Vision Network of Calapan, and ROMICOM (a local CATV network).
-Radio programming is available via 93.3 BRIGADA NEWS FM and the DZRH affiliate 98.9 Hot FM Roxas.
+Cellular phone signal from Dito, Globe and Smart is relatively strong in the town proper but not in some parts of the municipality.
+Terrestrial and cable television services are also available through CATSI, G Sat, Cignal Digital TV, Tamaraw Vision Network of Calapan, and ROMICOM (a local CATV network).
+Radio programming is available via 93.3 Brigada News FM and the DZRH affiliate 98.9 Radyo Natin Roxas.

 Education

+The Roxas Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.